aryannishad-86/aws-pixelator/README.md

 ```
 # Stage 3 - Creating a Lambda zip

-From the CLI/Terminal Create a folder my_lambda_deployment
+From the CLI/Terminal, create a folder my_lambda_deployment
-Move into that folder create a folder called lambda
+Move into that folder, create a folder called lambda

-Move into that folder Create a file called `lambda_function.py` and paste in the code for the lambda `pixelator` function (https://raw.githubusercontent.com/acantril/learn-cantrill-io-labs/master/00-aws-simple-demos/aws-lambda-s3-events/01_LABSETUP/lambda/lambda_function.py) then save
+Move into that folder.
+Create a file called `lambda_function.py` and paste in the code for the lambda `pixelator` function (https://raw.githubusercontent.com/acantril/learn-cantrill-io-labs/master/00-aws-simple-demos/aws-lambda-s3-events/01_LABSETUP/lambda/lambda_function.py), then save

 Download this file (https://files.pythonhosted.org/packages/f3/3b/d7bb231b3bc1414252e77463dc63554c1aeccffe0798524467aca7bad089/Pillow-9.0.1-cp39-cp39-manylinux_2_17_x86_64.manylinux2014_x86_64.whl) into that folder run unzip `Pillow-9.0.1-cp39-cp39-manylinux_2_17_x86_64.manylinux2014_x86_64.whl` and then `rm Pillow-9.0.1-cp39-cp39-manylinux_2_17_x86_64.manylinux2014_x86_64.whl`
 These are the Pillow module files ... required for image manipulation in Python 3.9 (which is what the lambda function will be using)
 From the same folder, run `zip -r ../my-deployment-package.zip .` which will create a lambda function zip, containing all these files in the parent directory.

 # Stage 4 - Creating the Lambda Function
-For Function name entered `pixelator`
+For Function name, enter `pixelator`

 For Runtime select `Python 3.9`

 For Architecture selected `x86_64`

-For `Permissions` expand `Change default execution` role pick `Use an existing role` and in the `Existing role` dropdown, pick `PixelatorRole`
+For `Permissions` expand `Change default execution` role, pick `Use an existing role` and in the `Existing role` dropdown, pick `PixelatorRole`

-Close down any `notifcation` dialogues/popups
+Close down any `notification` dialogues/popups

 Then upload the `.zip file` which we made in stage 3 from your local machine.

+# Stage 5 - Configuring the Lambda Function & Trigger
+Configuring the `Environment Variable`

+We need to add an environment variable telling the pixelator function which processed bucket to use, it will know the source bucket because it's told about that in the event data.

+Under `Key` put `processed_bucket` and for `Value` put the bucket name of your processed bucket.

+`Edit` the `General Configuration` and change the timeout to `1` minutes and `0` seconds.

+Adding Trigger

+Click `Add trigger`
+In the dropdown pick `S3`
+Under `Bucket` pick your source bucket.
+Only pick your SOURCE bucket here.